carlst99/IntraMessenger/README.md

 # IntraMessaging
-Allows messages to be queued and distributed within your app from a singleton class.
+Allows messages to be distributed within your app/projects from a singleton class, without tight coupling.
 Subscribers are given the choice of what they subscribe to.

 ### Installation
 Install from [nuget](https://www.nuget.org/packages/IntraMessaging)